2010 Roger Federer tennis season

 Roger Federer's 2010 season was punctuated by his victory at the Australian Open, beating Andy Murray in the final.
 Federer played in 18 tournaments in 2010 and won five.
 He was runner-up in the Mutua Madrileña Madrid Open to Rafael Nadal.
 At the French Open, he faced his opponent in the previous year's final, Robin Söderling, at the quarterfinals stage and lost.
 As defending champion at Wimbledon, he was defeated in the quarterfinals by Tomáš Berdych in four sets, thus ending his streak of seven consecutive Wimbledon finals and also falling to world No. 3, his lowest ranking since 2003.
 During the summer hard-court season, Federer hired Paul Annacone to be his coach and revive his form.
 At the 2010 US Open, Federer advanced to his seventh straight semifinal appearance, but lost to Novak Djokovic in five sets, despite holding two match points in the final set.
 Federer's ranking slipped back from No. 2 to No. 3 after the tournament, but he finished the year strong with victories in Stockholm, Basel, and the ATP Tour Finals to pass Djokovic in the rankings and finish the year at world No. 2.
-By the end of 2010, Federer had earned wide consideration as the greatest male tennis player of all time.
+At that time, Federer had earned wide consideration as the greatest male tennis player of all time.